PX4/PX4-user_guide/en/companion_computer/auterion_skynode.md

 PX4 `px4_fmu-v5x` binaries for Skynode are built from source using the normal [developer environment](../dev_setup/dev_env.md) and [build commands](../dev_setup/building_px4.md), and are uploaded using either `upload_skynode_usb` or `upload_skynode_wifi` upload targets.

-`upload_skynode_usb` and `upload_skynode_wifi` connect to Skynode via SSH over a network interface using the default (fixed) IP addresses, and upload a TAR compressed binary to the mission computer.
+`upload_skynode_usb` and `upload_skynode_wifi` connect to Skynode via SSH over a network interface using the default (fixed) IP addresses for [USB](https://docs.auterion.com/manufacturers/avionics/skynode/advanced-configuration/connecting-to-skynode) and [WiFi](https://docs.auterion.com/manufacturers/avionics/skynode/advanced-configuration/configuration), and upload a TAR compressed binary to the mission computer.
 The mission computer then decompresses the binary and installs it to the flight controller.

 :::note